 For several years now, Chetty's been at the forefront of helping traditional filmmakers and content creators transition their skills to creating content entirely inside of Unreal Engine.

 As Epic Games Unreal Online Learning Producer, he works with industry authors to create the latest in Epic-approved online training materials for the use of UE in film, television and virtual production.

-Chetty is also helping develop an innovative new realtime technical art and virtual production course at CG Spectrum (an Authorized Unreal Training Partner), to help equip traditional content creators with knowledge of the engine and surrounding pipelines including basic rigging and animation, how to build film quality environments, lighting, and atmospherics, plus how to pair these skills with their real world equivalents for roles on a stage volume.
+Chetty is also helping develop an innovative new realtime technical art and virtual production course at CG Spectrum (an Unreal Academic Partner), to help equip traditional content creators with knowledge of the engine and surrounding pipelines including basic rigging and animation, how to build film quality environments, lighting, and atmospherics, plus how to pair these skills with their real world equivalents for roles on a stage volume.